 - UG Admissions 2017+

 We are open to applications from all over the world.
-The programme was originally designed for the Year Abroad schemes which are run by a number of North American universities as part of their degree courses, but for many years now we have been taking students from continental Europe and Asia.
+The programme was originally designed for the Year Abroad schemes which are run by many North American universities as part of their degree courses, but for several years now we have been taking students from continental Europe and Asia.
 All nationalities are welcome to apply.

 Admission to the programme is competitive as there are a limited number of places.
 We admit students based on merit and promise, as demonstrated through their academic record, letter of reference and sample academic work.
 Admitted students will generally have a minimum cumulative GPA score of 3.7 or equivalent, but all elements of the application are carefully considered.

 We welcome applications in all subjects offered in College, with the exception of Law, Music and History of Art.
-This includes most subjects offered at Oxford.
+This includes most subjects offered at Oxford (see Course options).
 As we strongly believe that every effort should be made to integrate Visiting Students with degree students, we expect our Visiting Students to follow the Oxford course structure.
 Some flexibility is possible within the tutorial system to allow you to explore your specific areas of interest, but in general you will be encouraged to choose among the courses offered to regular students.
-Usually Visiting Students will study subjects or combinations of subjects offered as standard at Oxford; it may be possible to choose a combination of subjects not usually offered at Oxford, subject to agreement from all relevant tutors.
+Usually Visiting Students will study a single subject or combinations of subjects offered as standard at Oxford; it may be possible to choose a combination of subjects not usually offered at Oxford, subject to agreement from all relevant tutors.